riordanalfredo/personal-blog/app/content/blog/hcla-aied-slr/index.md

 One of the most interesting aspects of our study was examining how different LA/AIED systems balance human control and computer automation.
 We found that many systems tend to fall into one of four categories:

 - Q1: Basic information delivery systems, such as a slides-deck (low control, low automation)
-- Q2: Customizable dashboards and educator-driven analytics (high control, low automation)
+- Q2: Customisable dashboards and educator-driven analytics (high control, low automation)
 - Q3: Fully automated feedback and recommendation systems (low control, high automation)
 - Q4: AI-powered tools that empower users while leveraging advanced algorithms (high control, high automation)